 - operated kaupapa floors to provide personal, social and academic assistance for students wanting to encompass traditional Māori values and support systems, as well as fostering fluency in Te Reo Māori

-- offered women and men-only floors, flats and cottages for Muslim and other students who preferred to live in a single sex area
+- offered women and men-only floors, flats and cottages for Muslim and other students, who preferred to live in a single sex area.

-- appointed a Pacific Island student to one of the Senior Residential Assistant positions with specific responsibility for students from the Pacific Islands
+- appointed a Pacific Island student to one of the Senior Residential Assistant positions with specific responsibility for our students from the Pacific Islands